histogrammar/histogrammar-docs/specification/index.md

 Count entries by accumulating the sum of all observed weights or a sum of transformed weights (e.g. sum of squares of weights).

+An optional `transform` function can be applied to the weights before summing.
+To accumulate the sum of squares of weights, use `lambda x: x**2`, for instance.
+This is unlike any other primitive's `quantity` function in that its domain is the _weights_ (always double), not _data_ (any type).

 ### Counting constructor and required members

 ```python